 Number 18: Always use headphones

 Why yes, I would love to listen to an entire season of Friends on this flight.
-By all means, please don’t invest 13.00 in a pair of headphones so that all of us can enjoy the melodic beats of Yanni.
+By all means, please don’t invest $13.00 in a pair of headphones so that all of us can enjoy the melodic beats of the latest house DJ you are listening to.

 Oh, and of course, we’d love to hear ever beep and boop of your Mario Kart game.
 Please don’t let us stop you.